 When Does Refinancing Make Sense?

+Student loan refinancing may be right for you if you qualify for a lower interest rate.
 The first step is to check the interest rates on your existing student loans against the rates offered by other lenders.
-If they offer a better rate, then it may be possible to pay off that student loan debt faster or reduce your monthly payments.
+If they offer a better rate, then it may be possible to pay off that student loan debt faster or reduce your monthly payments with refinancing.

-A student loan refinancing calculator could come in handy as you weigh your options.
+A student loan refinancing calculator may come in handy as you weigh your options.

 The Takeaway